 10 Things to know about Azure Security

 Security is a key area when looking at Cloud services.
-Under the hood the Windows Azure infrastructure implements a number of technologies and processes to safeguard the environment.
+Under the hood the Microsoft Azure infrastructure implements a number of technologies and processes to safeguard the environment.
 This page covers how Microsoft's Global Foundation Services runs the infrastructure and the security measures they implement.

-Fundamentally, Windows Azure must provide confidentiality, integrity, and availability of customer data, just like any other application hosting platform.
+Fundamentally, Azure must provide confidentiality, integrity, and availability of customer data, just like any other application hosting platform.
 It must also provide transparent accountability to allow customers and their agents to track administration of applications and infrastructure, by themselves and by Microsoft.
-Drawing on the basic components and relationships described so far, this section will illustrate how Windows Azure provides these classical dimensions of information security.
+Drawing on the basic components and relationships described so far, this section will illustrate how Azure provides these classical dimensions of information security.

 1. SSL Mutual Authentication for Internal Control Traffic

 All communications between Azure internal components are protected with SSL.